 Define the priority injury issue(s)

 Injuries are diverse; diverse in type, diverse in settings in which they occur and diverse in audiences that they affect.
-All agencies work within a finite set of resources, which means that we have to make tough decisions as to which injuries areas to focus on, that is which are our priorities, in order to achieve the best outcomes.
+All agencies work within a finite set of resources, which means that we have to make tough decisions as to which injuries areas to focus on (what our priorities are), in order to achieve the best outcomes.

-Defining priority injury issues can occur at two levels2: community-level and agency/program/project-level.
+Defining priority injury issues can occur at two levels2, the community-level and/or the agency/program/project-level.

 Priority setting at community-level